 “The spiritual journey does not consist of arriving at a new destination where a person gains what he did not have, or becomes what he is not.
 It consists in the dissipation of one’s own ignorance concerning oneself and life, and the gradual growth of that understanding which begins the spiritual awakening.
 The finding of God is a coming to one’s self.”

-And finally, to sum it all up, I found this floating around online:
+And finally, to sum it all up, I then stumbled across this graphic floating around online: